The Commission

 Who Makes up the Commission?

 The 16 volunteer members of the Commission come from a variety of backgrounds and represent a diversity of communities, experiences, and opinions.
 The Rev. Starsky Wilson and Rich McClure have led the Commission as co-chairs.
-A full list of Commissioners is available in the “Acknowledgements” section of the report.
+A full list of Commissioners is available in the “Acknowledgements” section of the report and their biographies are on our website.

 In addition to the 16 Commissioners, hundreds of citizens volunteered their time and expertise throughout the process, serving on Commission working groups, participating in open meetings, and making possible the numerous community events that were held in an effort to further engage the region.